- Download the controller by going to the polargraph download area and get the most recent bundle.

 - Machine height in mm – use the value you measured earlier

 - mm per rev – set it to 95 (why?
 This is the length of string dealt out by one revolution of the motor)

-- Steps per rev – set it to 200 if you have a PolargraphSD v2 bought after July 2014, otherwise it should be 400 (why?
+- Steps per rev – set it to 200 if you have a PolargraphSD v2 bought after July 2014 (why?
 This is the number of whole steps that the motor is capable of making)

 - Step multiplier – set it to 8 (why?
 This is the default microstepping value for the polarshield – this sets the internal resolution that the machine uses while moving)